2023 Moose River Atlassing Trip Log

 Day 9 (June 17): Atlassing along Quarry Road to “Waxwing Bluff”

 After a long, grueling morning in the bush, we returned to the motel for a shower and lunch.
 We then packed up and taxied and portaged our gear back to the river.
-From here, it was a short paddle to our home for the next 2 nights: Tidewater Provincial Park on Charles Island.
+From here, it was a short paddle to our home for the next two nights: Tidewater Provincial Park on Charles Island.
 The park has very nice campsites with privies and picnic tables.
 It was luxury!
 We named our particular campsite “Waxwing Bluff” after the resident Cedar Waxwings.

 Portaging through Moosonee (Photo credit: Sheila Craig)